dharmafly/noodle/README.md

 - `svg_asset` specifies the main SVG element used on the page.
 It will refer to your main SVG file within `/css/svg`.
 - `svg_title_filter` and `svg_title_rotation` allow you to apply a filter and rotation to the `svg_asset` within the main title area.
 - The size and rotation of the main SVG element as applied to the bottom left of the content area can be updated using `svg_asset_size` and `svg_asset_rotation`.
-- There are two scaled versions of the main SVG element above the `QUOTE` (as specified in `_config.yml`), if present.
+- There are two scaled versions of the main SVG element above the `quote` (as specified in `_config.yml`), if present.

 ```
 quote_svg_left_transform: none